bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ## Tag validation

 By default, `<b-form-tags>` detects when the user is attempting to enter a (case-sensitive) duplicate tag, and will provide integrated feedback to the user.

 You can optionally provide a tag validator method via the `tag-validator` prop.
-The validator function will receive one argument which is the tag being added, and should return either `true` if the tag passes validation and can be added, or `false` if the tag fails validation (in which case it is not added to the array of tags). itegrated feedback will be provided to the user listing the invalid tag(s) that could not be added.
+The validator function will receive one argument which is the tag being added, and should return either `true` if the tag passes validation and can be added, or `false` if the tag fails validation (in which case it is not added to the array of tags). integrated feedback will be provided to the user listing the invalid tag(s) that could not be added.

 Tag validation occurs only for tags added via user input.
 Changes to the tags via the `v-model` are